Audio Compression Explained: What is an audio compressor?

 The great thing about compressors is that they offer you a huge amount of control over the way that compression is applied.
 You decide what volume level the compression kicks in at.
 That means you can let everything below a certain level remain uncompressed, and have the compressor kick in only when the signal breaches your set level.
 You can also tell the compressor how much compression should be applied once the signal breaches that level.
 So you could have the compressor turn the signal down a lot, or only a little.

-You also control how quickly the compressor kicks in to action to turn down a loud part, and you can control how quickly the compressor stops compressing the signal once the loud part has passed.
+You also control how quickly the compressor kicks in to action to turn down a loud part, how quickly the full amount of compression is applied, and how quickly the compressor stops compressing the signal once the loud part has passed.
+Finally, you can turn up the level of the signal after it has been compressed.
 Having control of these settings let’s you take full control over the way the compression you apply to a signal sounds.

 Audio Compression Explained: Conclusion: